ngTienPhat/ComputerVision/person-reid/README.md

 - Top-10 most similar images from the gallery
 ![visrank](meta/0001_c1s1_001051_00_rank.jpg)

-- Activation map indicates where the model focuses on to extract features
+- Activation map indicates where the model focuses on to extract features <br />
 ![actmap](meta/0001_c1s1_001051_00_actmap.jpg)

 2. use tensorboard to visualize training logs: